-As of Reveal 11.4, the Grid may be toggled from a search Results List, share the screen with the Dashboard, Clusters, Heatmap or other data visualization, and be popped out to a separate browser window which may be moved to a different display while maintaining synchronization with current search, filter and update parameters.
+The Grid may be toggled from a search Results List, share the screen with the Dashboard, Clusters, Heatmap or other data visualization, and be popped out to a separate browser window which may be moved to a different display while maintaining synchronization with current search, filter and update parameters.

 This will split the screen between the Dashboard or any other visualization and the Grid, listing responsive documents with metadata.
 The Grid window may even be launched into a separate window while remaining fully synchronized with all other elements of the Reveal Dashboard.

 Clusters is an interactive data visualization designed to organize and present large volumes of unstructured data for analysis.
 Documents or content records are grouped together based on their lexical similarity or vocabulary used within the record.
 Each document group or Cluster includes a set of themes which describe the overall subject matter of the document group.
 Clusters looks particularly good in Dark Mode.

 Selection of any cluster zooms in to expand the themes underneath.
 The example below has been selected and switched into Dark Mode for greater contrast.

 Document Review is the primary screen used to review individual documents; its main focus is the Viewer that displays a selectable version of the document: Native / HTML with search hits highlighted, Image for imaging-on-the-fly, redaction and other annotation, and Metadata.
 Users will review individual documents here and apply coding decisions using Tag Profiles.
 Document level actions are also available including the ability to print, delete, and email individual.
 A general diagram of the screen layout has been provided below, followed by a more detailed explanation of its features and tools.